Cheweys/fileSlackerBot/README.md

 ```
 Upload this dependency zip to the Lambda layers.
 The use of layers will keep your deployment small so that inline
 editing in Lambda is still available.
 Pay attention to the versioning in layers ... it's rather straight-forward.

+TODO: Set up a CI/CD pipeline using AWS Pipelines.

 ## Notes